This a traditional letter column.

 Subj: Catching rabbits

-You might consult https://richardhartersworld.com/cri_b/fiction/rabbits.html.
+You might consult http://richardhartersworld.com/cri_b/fiction/rabbits.html.

 Return to index of contributors